 - Esmée Fairbairn Charitable Trust Makes grants in five sectors: arts & heritage, education, environment, social & economic research, social welfare.

 - Lloyds TSB Foundations Application form can be downloaded from the website, which also has application guidelines.
-Also see Lloyds TSB Foundation for Scotland; Lloyds TSB Foundation for NI.
+Scotland’s version is (from Aug.
+2017) Corra Foundation; Halifax Foundation NI.

-- Voluntary Action Fund, an independent grant making trust, gives grants to, and work with, local voluntary organisations in Scotland.
+- Impact Funding Partners (was Voluntary Action Fund), an independent grant making trust, gives grants to, and work with, local voluntary organisations in Scotland.